Chandos portrait

 The Chandos portrait is an oil painted portrait thought to depict William Shakespeare (1564–1616).
 Painted between 1600 and 1610, it may have served as the basis for the engraved portrait of Shakespeare used in the First Folio in 1623.
 It is named after the 3rd Duke of Chandos, who was a former owner.
 The portrait was given to the National Portrait Gallery, London, on its foundation in 1856, and it was the first portrait to be acquired for its collection.

-It has not been possible to determine with certainty which artist painted the portrait, or whether it actually depicts Shakespeare.
+It has not been determined with certainty which artist painted the portrait, or whether it actually depicts Shakespeare.
 The attribution and the identification are both conjectures.
-However, the National Portrait Gallery believes that it "certainly fairly likely" does depict the writer.
+However, the National Portrait Gallery believes that it is "certainly fairly likely" that the portrait does depict the writer.

 Authorship and provenance

 The first known reference to the painting is in a note written in 1719 by George Vertue, who stated that it was painted by John Taylor, a respected member of the Painter-Stainers' Company, who may also have been the same John Taylor who acted with the Children of Paul's.
 Vertue refers to Taylor as an actor and painter and as Shakespeare's "intimate friend".
 Katherine Duncan-Jones argues that "John Taylor" could have been a misreading of what had originally been "Jo: Taylor"; she suggests that this may refer to the actor Joseph Taylor, who was a protégé of the older Shakespeare.

 In 1719, in a note in the margin of a book, George Vertue wrote the name "Richard Burbridge" [sic], then crossed it out.
 It is thought that Vertue temporarily and mistakenly assigned the painting to Shakespeare's friend Richard Burbage (1567–1619), then crossed it out, and instead wrote that the painting was by "one Taylor".

 Vertue also states that before the Duke of Chandos acquired it, the portrait was owned by Shakespeare's possible godson, William Davenant (1606–1668), who, according to the gossip chronicler John Aubrey, claimed to be the playwright's illegitimate son.
 He also states that it was left to Davenant in Taylor's will and that it was bought by Thomas Betterton from Davenant and then sold to the lawyer Robert Keck, a collector of Shakespeare memorabilia.

 After Keck's death in 1719, it passed to his daughter, and was inherited by John Nichol, who married into the Keck family.
 Nichol's daughter Margaret married James Brydges, 3rd Duke of Chandos.
 The painting passed through descent within the Chandos title until Richard Temple-Grenville, 2nd Duke of Buckingham and Chandos, sold it to the Earl of Ellesmere in 1848.
 Ellesmere donated it in 1856 to the National Portrait Gallery.

 Engraved portrait of Shakespeare by Martin Droeshout, on the title page of the first publication of his works, the First Folio, shows distinct similarities when compared to the oil painting.